Skip to main content

 4. Finance: The Python square method calculates risk by squaring actual returns and the mean.
 It is also used for utility functions related to portfolio optimization.

-If you need to refine your Python skills in statistics, DataCamp’s Data Analyst with Python course offers sufficient guidance on becoming a data analyst.
+If you need to refine your Python skills and get better at statistics, DataCamp’s Data Analyst with Python career track offers a good way forward.

 Different Techniques to Square Numbers in Python